Notify me

 Introduction

-This articles clarifies what the Western Art Tradition is, looks at what can be called symbolic representations in Western music, then visual arts and jewelry.
+This articles clarifies what the Western Art Tradition is, looks at what can be called symbolic representations in Western music, visual arts and jewellery.

-We then look at what happens when the edges of the possibilities of this type of symbolization are reached, and what lies beyond symbolization.
+I then show you what happens when the edges of the possibilities of this type of symbolization are reached, and what lies beyond symbolization.

-We present the concept we’ve explored and clarified, as possibly being the biggest revolution in the Western Art Tradition, and invite your feedback on that question, and on anything else relevant.
+I present the concept we’ve explored and clarified, making clear why I think it is possibly being the biggest revolution in the Western Art Tradition, and invite your feedback on that question, and on anything else relevant.

 Note that the main concept presented in this article seems to be regarded as “controversial” . . . although the points I present are fairly obvious once you’ve read about them in this article, it seems that what I am presenting as an overall concept is not part of the accepted perspectives on such things, so some people will just disagree with it because it’s different to the accepted views.
 I recommend you think through the points I am making and, as much as is possible, see what they add up to, from a neutral point of view, instead of looking from within the limitations of currently accepted theory.